devils-angel/devils-angel/README.md

 ### 🏢 Work Experience Highlights

 ** UBS | Technology Analyst**
-🔹 Streamlined trade batch processing for 10M+ trades across 600+ scenarios by designing data visualizations and statistical models using Databricks & PySpark — improved system efficiency by 40%.
+📊 Designed data visualizations and statistical models using Databricks & PySpark to streamline 10M+ trade batches across 600+ scenarios, improving efficiency by 40%.
-🔹 Migrated legacy systems to C++ with event-driven architecture
+💻 Migrated legacy systems from Sybase to C++ with RDBMS caching and event-driven design, reducing downtime by 20%.
-🔹 Developed Kafka-based jobs, improved alerting with Grafana & Prometheus
+🛡️ Boosted system security by 50% through SSL upgrades and 100+ vulnerability fixes; improved monitoring accuracy by 35% using Grafana & Prometheus.
-🔹 Built intelligent assistants using RASA, Python, and FastAPI
+⚙️ Delivered 5+ batch jobs weekly using Kafka & Hazelcast; ran PoCs with FastAPI to enhance event-driven workflows.

 ---